ErpNetDocs/webclient/inventory-control/reconcile.md

 ## Generate a reconciliation document

-Once you're done counting the product quantities, you can go back to the **Counted** tab to see if you've made any mistakes.
+Once you're done scanning the product quantities, you can go back to the **Counted** tab to see if you've made any mistakes.

 The **Available** value will be positioned above the **Counted** one, making it easy to compare past and present values.